-- Commercial Loans.
+- Commercial loans.
 Although we started with buying single-family homes, we ultimately transitioned to buying residential multi-family buildings (2-4 units) and are now looking into larger 15-20+ unit complexes.
 Because of that, we switched to commercial financing.
 There are hundreds of banks that offer it across the country with different rates, terms, and requirements.
 I was even able to find a lender who finances 2-4 units with a 25-year amortization period—all you have to do is look and ask around.

-- Portfolio Loans.
+- Portfolio loans.
 Similar to conventional loans, portfolio loans are much more flexible than conventional mortgages and the terms will depend on the lender.
 You can often use these to finance single-family homes or entire “packages” of properties.
 You’ll have to do some online searching or networking with other investors to find these, but once you establish a relationship with a portfolio lender, it will open up almost unlimited financing options.

 There are definitely other financing options out there, like seller financing or private money.
 I don’t have experience with them, so I can’t comment on their effectiveness, but your overall strategy will usually remain the same: Stick with conventional mortgages as long as you can, then start looking for alternative financing options.

 Is buying 10+ rentals in 5 years really possible?
 I definitely think so.
-It does require work on your part, maybe even some sacrifices to live a more frugal lifestyle, but it’s achievable if you put your mind to it.
+It does require work and maybe even some sacrifices to live a more frugal lifestyle, but it’s achievable if you put your mind to it.
 For example, you can buy a single rental property in the first year, another in the second, then two, three, and finally three more in the last year.